thosgood/this-weeks-finds/markdown/101-151/week123.md

 [math.AG/9807049](http://xxx.lanl.gov/abs/math.AG/9807049).

-Apparently this provides a theory of "n-stacks", which are the n-categorical generalization of sheaves.
-Ever since Grothendieck's 600-page letter to Quillen (see ["Week 35"](#week35)), this has been the holy grail of n-category theory.
+Apparently this provides a theory of "n-stacks", which are the
+$n$-categorical generalization of sheaves.
+Ever since Grothendieck's 600-page letter to Quillen (see ["Week 35"](#week35)), this has been the holy grail of $n$-category theory.
 Unfortunately I haven't mustered sufficient courage to force my way through 240 pages of French, so I don't really know the details!

-For the following two n-category papers, exploring some themes close to my heart, I'll just quote the abstracts:
+For the following two $n$-category papers, exploring some themes close to my heart, I'll just quote the abstracts:

 9) Michael Batanin, Computads for finitary monads on globular sets,